iterative/dvc.org/public/static/docs/command-reference/get-url.md

 # get-url

-Download or copy a file or directory from any supported URL (for example `s3://`, `ssh://`, and other protocols) or local directory to the local file system.
+Download a file or directory from a supported URL (for example `s3://`, `ssh://`, and other protocols) into the local file system.

 > Unlike `dvc import-url`, this command does not track the downloaded data files
 > (does not create a DVC-file).